-In this podcast episode, Tania speaks with a passionate entrepreneur and work reinvention strategist, Lydia Lee, about her entrepreneurial journey and how she learned to take intentional imperfect action into entrepreneurship.
+How a work reinvention strategist learned to take intentional imperfect action into entrepreneurship.

 Being intentional about taking imperfect action can support you in gaining the clarity you need to become a successful entrepreneur.